SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 Check out the Pivotal Apps Manager documentation section, [Using Spring Boot Actuators](https://docs.pivotal.io/pivotalcf/2-0/console/using-actuators.html), for more information on how to use the Apps Manager.

->NOTE: In order too access the endpoints from Apps Manager, you must have the `Space Developer` permission in the space where your application is deployed.
+>NOTE: In order to access the endpoints from Apps Manager, you must have the `Space Developer` permission in the space where your application is deployed.

 ### 1.1.7 Understand Sample